The root canal procedure. –

 Note: Dental-Picture-Show’s content and videos have now been absorbed into Animated-Teeth.com.

-Your dentist’s goal will be one of treating the entire length of each of your tooth’s root canals but not beyond.
-Doing so is not only important for creating treatment success but also helps to minimize complications with post-operative pain.
+When performing your tooth’s endodontic therapy, your dentist’s goal will be to treat the full length of each of your tooth’s root canals but not beyond.
+Adhering to this rule is not only important for creating treatment success but also in helping to minimize your potential for complications with post-operative pain.
 What causes it.

-Meeting this goal means that your dentist must measure the length of each of your tooth’s root canals.
-This measurement is typically calculated to a tolerance of/has an accuracy of 1/2 millimeter (about 1/50th of an inch).
+To meet this goal, your dentist must measure the length of each of your tooth’s root canals.
+The measurement is typically calculated to a tolerance of 1/2 millimeter (about 1/50th of an inch).
 (Hargreaves)

-- Some studies suggest that treatment should extend all of the way to the root’s apex (tip).
-Others seem to have concluded that a point 1 to 2 mm shorter gives a better chance of case success.
+- Some studies have concluded that treatment should extend all the way to the root’s apex (very tip).
+Others suggest that a point 1 to 2 mm shorter gives a better chance of case success.
 (Hargreaves)

 ▲ Section references – Hargreaves